 Here are some quick tips on how to start seeing the glass half-full:

 - Find the good.
 Even in less-than-great situations, there's a way to find something positive.
 It may be hard to see at first, but try looking closer!
-(I may be completely lost, but the view from here sure is pretty.)
+(For instance: "I may be completely lost, but the view from here sure is pretty.")

 - Speak with success.
 Sometimes it's not the specific situation that determines a good or bad mood, but how we talk about it.
-(The exam may have been super hard, but telling friends we tried our best may cheer us up.)
+(For example: "The exam may have been super hard, but telling friends we tried our best may cheer us up.")

 - Forget the green-eyed monster.
-It's easy to compare ourselves to others, becoming envious of what we don't have.
-Instead, try to appreciate the good qualities and remember what we’re grateful for.
+It's easy to compare ourselves to others and become envious of what you don't have.
+Instead, try to appreciate the good qualities and remember what you're grateful for.

 - Stay balanced.
 Life isn't all good, all the time, so don't worry if those positive thoughts don’t flow freely.
 Staying realistic is also important to help manage anxiety and boost productivity.